speckdavid/speckdavid.github.io/_pages/awards.md

         </div>
         <div class="col-sm-10">
           <div class="author">
-            <em>David Speck</em>, David Borukhson, Robert Mattmüller and Bernhard Nebel
+            <b>Best Student Paper Runner-Up Award</b>
           </div>
-          received the Best Student Paper Runner-Up Award for the paper <a href="../assets/pdf/speck-etal-icaps2021.pdf">On the Compilability and Expressive Power of State-Dependent Action Costs</a> at the 31st International Conference on Automated Planning and Scheduling (<a href="https://icaps21.icaps-conference.org/awards/">ICAPS 2021</a>).
+          for the paper <a href="../assets/pdf/speck-etal-icaps2021.pdf">On the Compilability and Expressive Power of State-Dependent Action Costs</a> at (<a href="https://icaps21.icaps-conference.org/awards/">ICAPS 2021</a>).
+          (with David Borukhson, Robert Mattmüller and Bernhard Nebel)
         </div>
       </div>
     </li>